metabase/metabase/docs/installation-and-operation/serialization.md

 - [Running multiple environments](https://www.metabase.com/learn/administration/multi-env)
 - [Setting up git-based workflow](https://www.metabase.com/learn/administration/git-based-workflow)

-> Serialization isn't intended for use cases like duplicating assets or swapping data sources _within the same Metabase instance_.
+> Serialization isn't intended for use cases like duplicating assets or swapping data sources _within_ the same Metabase instance.
 If you're using serialization for duplicating assets within the same instance, check out [How export works](#how-export-works), [How import works](#how-import-works), and the directions for your use case in [Other uses of serialization](#other-uses-of-serialization)

 ## How export works